US Intel Chief Reportedly Deviated From Script in Briefing on Iran's Alleged Election Meddling

-According to the media outlet, while Ratcliffe claimed that Iran was sending "spoofed emails designed to intimidate voters, incite social unrest and damage" US President Donald Trump, the reference to the POTUS was not present in the director's prepared remarks, "as shown to and signed off by FBI Director Chris Wray and senior DHS official Chris Krebs, the director of the department’s Cybersecurity and Infrastructure Agency".
+According to the media outlet, although Ratcliffe claimed that Iran was sending "spoofed emails designed to intimidate voters, incite social unrest and damage" US President Donald Trump, the reference to the POTUS was not present in the director's prepared remarks, "as shown to and signed off by FBI Director Christopher Wray and senior Department of Homeland Security official Chris Krebs, the director of the department’s Cybersecurity and Infrastructure Agency".

 Both Wray and Krebs, who stood behind Ratcliffe as he made his address, were surprised by his "political aside", the officials said.